Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Introduction

-As this manuscript was being prepared, Oh, Tolomeo, Wang, and Zheng published their preprint \cite{oh_hyperbolic_2022} where similar ideas appear.
+\begin{remark} As this manuscript was being prepared, Oh, Tolomeo, Wang, and Zheng published their work \cite{oh_hyperbolic_2022} where similar ideas appear.
 They prove Theorem~\ref{thm:global moment bounds} for a more challenging equation, \eqref{eq:nlw} with additive stochastic forcing.
+This equation is also known as the \emph{canonical stochastic quantization equation}; we further discuss this hyperbolic approach to SQ in Remark~\ref{rem:sq hyperbolic}.

-Their approach is based on an optimal transport argument developed in \cite{oh_stochastic_2021}, whereas our globalization argument depends more heavily on finite speed of propagation.
-There are also slight differences in the use of stochastic quantization, and we also consider the Schrödinger equation.
+The approach in \cite{oh_hyperbolic_2022} is based on an optimal transport argument developed in \cite{oh_stochastic_2021}, and involves convergence of measures in a Wasserstein metric.
+Our globalization argument depends more heavily on finite speed of propagation and only uses weak convergence.
+Although weaker, some of our arguments are simpler due to the use of parabolic stochastic quantization.
+Moreover, our approach easily yields the weak invariance result for \eqref{eq:nls}. \end{remark}